astroandes/tololo-lya-fit/paper/referee.md

 more explicit, mathematical description of the models and provide analytical expressions if they exist.

+Reply.
+We don't have analytic approximations that can be directly written down in a closed form.
+For the rotation we have an analytic equations that must be numerically integrated.
+For the multi-phase model the full MC simulation has to be performed.
+We now explain this in the text.

 4) On page 6, at the end of Sec.
 4.2, it is said that "Lower rotational velocities are disfavored by the fact that the line is single peaked".
 What is the physical meaning of a single-peaked